scindex/scindex/scindex.md

   - *Description*: Databases that use graph structures with nodes, edges, and properties to represent and store data.
 Ideal for managing highly connected data and complex relationships.
   - *Examples*: Neo4j

+- **D0199**: Provisional Databases Item
+  - *Description*: A temporary holding category for Databases items that do not fit other defined items.
+Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.

 ### Section: D02 - Caching
 _Focuses on temporary data storage to reduce latency.
 Includes in-memory caches for rapid access, CDNs for distributed content, and client-side caching to improve user experience._